ilias/Lisp/README.md

 **Lisp** is a Scheme interpreter written in C#, targeting .NET 10.
-It implements a substantial subset of R5RS/R7RS Scheme with a pattern-based macro system, a full standard library written in Scheme itself (`init.ss`), and deep two-way .NET interoperability via reflection.
+It implements a substantial subset of R5RS/R7RS Scheme with a pattern-based macro system, a full standard library written in Scheme itself (`init.ss` and the `lib/` directory), and deep two-way .NET interoperability via reflection.

 **Author:** Ilias H. Mavreas
 **Runtime:** .NET 10